Home

 The following nutritional value of food information is included: calories, total fat, saturated fat, monounsaturated fat, cholesterol, carbohydrate, protein, fiber, sodium and potassium.
 Numbers less than 0.5 are rounded down to 0; 0.5 to 0.9 are rounded up to 1.

 We use NO ingredients that contain hydrogenated oils.
-Trans fat content would generally be zero.
+Trans fat content will generally be zero.

 Percent Daily Values (DV) are based on a 2,000 calorie diet.
 Your Daily Values might be higher or lower depending on your calorie needs.